Pool Ionizer vs. Salt Chlorinator

 Water Circulation – The chlorine continuously disinfects the pool, oxidizing bacteria and organic matter before reverting back to salt.

-Automatic Chlorine Production – The process repeats, eliminating the need for manually adding chlorine while keeping the water sanitized.
+Automatic Chlorine Production – The process repeats, eliminating the need to add chlorine manually.

 Comparing Pool Ionizers and Salt Chlorinators